 Yes, if vacation pay was received by the employee in the four work weeks prior to the public holiday, it is used to calculate public holiday pay.
 This may include paid vacation time or 4-6% vacation pay on every cheque or vacation pay in either a portion or a lump sum.

 The Ministry of Labour offers a public holiday pay calculator for your convenience

 Easter Sunday is not a public holiday but under the Retail Business Holidays Act all businesses are required to be closed.
-Please get in touch with a Business Counsellor at 1 888-234-2232 to determine if there are any exemptions in your municipality.
+Please get in touch with a Business Advisor at 1 888-234-2232 to determine if there are any exemptions in your municipality.

 Easter Monday is not a public holiday.

 Civic Day/Simcoe Day- (first Monday in August) is not a Public Holiday under Employment Standards legislation or under the Business Retail Holidays Act; but Canada Post, libraries, government ministries and some businesses do close on that day.

 If you have previously honoured Simcoe day as a public holiday, and are looking to stop, please get in touch with a Business Advisor who can walk you through the necessary steps at 1-888-234-2232.